axelarnetwork/axelar-core/docs/cli/axelard_vald-start.md

   -o, --output string               Output format (text|json) (default "json") -s, --sequence uint               The sequence number of the signing account (offline mode only)
+      --sign-mode string            Choose sign mode (direct|amino-json|direct-aux|textual), this is an advanced feature --timeout-duration duration   TimeoutDuration is the duration the transaction will be considered valid in the mempool.
+The transaction's unordered nonce will be set to the time of transaction creation + the duration value passed.
+If the transaction is still in the mempool, and the block time has passed the time of submission + TimeoutTimestamp, the transaction will be rejected.
-      --sign-mode string            Choose sign mode (direct|amino-json|direct-aux|textual), this is an advanced feature --timeout-height uint         Set a block timeout height to prevent the tx from being committed past a certain height --tip string                  Tip is the amount that is going to be transferred to the fee payer on the target chain.
+      --timeout-height uint         DEPRECATED: Please use --timeout-duration instead.
+Set a block timeout height to prevent the tx from being committed past a certain height
+      --tip string                  Tip is the amount that is going to be transferred to the fee payer on the target chain.
 This flag is only valid when used with --aux, and is ignored if the target chain didn't enable the TipDecorator
-      --tofnd-dial-timeout string   dialup timeout to the tss daemon (default "15s") --tofnd-host string           host name for tss daemon (default "localhost") --tofnd-port string           port for tss daemon (default "50051") --validator-addr string       the address of the validator operator, i.e axelarvaloper1..
+      --tofnd-dial-timeout string   dialup timeout to the tss daemon (default "15s") --tofnd-host string           host name for tss daemon (default "localhost") --tofnd-port string           port for tss daemon (default "50051") --unordered                   Enable unordered transaction delivery; must be used in conjunction with --timeout-duration
+      --validator-addr string       the address of the validator operator, i.e axelarvaloper1..
   -y, --yes                         Skip tx broadcasting prompt confirmation (default true)
 ```